beandotmp3/InputLib/README.md

 # InputLib

 **InputLib** is a lightweight library for simulating keyboard inputs in .NET applications.
 I created it because I was tired of the lack of simple solutions when it came to having an app type outside of the console window.
 All the answers I came across were either long and cluttery, or old and nonfunctional.
+Currently Windows-only.

 ## Installation